Your ad could be here - Reach CV/ML engineers

 Once you have a solid baseline pipeline with cropping, basic invariances (like flips), dropout, and potentially color reduction and affine transformations, you can explore more specialized augmentations tailored to your specific domain, task, or desired model robustness.
 The augmentations below are generally applied after the initial cropping and geometric transforms.

-- For domains where straight lines might deform (common in medical imaging like endoscopy or MRI due to tissue movement or lens effects), consider transforms that simulate these distortions:
+Non-Linear Distortions: For domains where straight lines might deform (common in medical imaging like endoscopy or MRI due to tissue movement or lens effects):

 A.ElasticTransform